Exploring 3D printing pozibilities

-CMII is one of the sponsors of WCCA'2013: VI World Congress on Communication and Arts, to be held at Deakin University Waterfront Campus, 4-7 April, 2013.
+CMII was one of the sponsors of WCCA'2013: VI World Congress on Communication and Arts, held at Deakin University Waterfront Campus, 4- April, 2013.

 A team of art practitioners in the Centre for Memory, Imagination and Invention at Deakin University.

-On Friday 22 February at Deakin-on-Timor, Warrnambool City Centre, 165 Timor St, Warrnambool 3280, each of the following artists will be talking about their participation in the ‘Flows and Catchments’ project through the Centre for Memory, Imagination and Invention:
+On Friday 22 February 2013 at Deakin-on-Timor, Warrnambool City Centre, 165 Timor St, Warrnambool 3280, each of the following artists spoke about their participation in the ‘Flows and Catchments’ project through the Centre for Memory, Imagination and Invention:

-Dr Patrick West, Dr Jondi Keane, Dan Armstrong, Roz Drummond, Simon Wilmot, and Raelene Marshall.
+Dr Patrick West, Dr Jondi Keane, Dr Dawn Joseph, Dan Armstrong, Roz Drummond, Simon Wilmot, and Raelene Marshall.

 For more information, please contact Dr Patrick West: email@example.com

-The ‘Ghost Muscle’ stonewalling workshop, to be held at the Warrnambool Art Gallery, 26 Liebig St, Warrnambool 3280, is also part of the ‘Flows and Catchments’ project.
+The ‘Ghost Muscle’ stonewalling workshop, held at the Warrnambool Art Gallery, 26 Liebig St, Warrnambool 3280, is also part of the ‘Flows and Catchments’ project.

-Held on Friday 19 October 2012 at the Deakin University Melbourne City Centre.
-Led by Professor Deb Verhoeven, the symposium was designed to enable leading digital humanities researchers to showcase their most innovative practices.
+Held on Friday 19 October 2012 at the Deakin University Melbourne City Centre, and led by Professor Deb Verhoeven, this symposium was designed to enable leading digital humanities researchers to showcase their most innovative practices.
 An enthusiastic cohort of faculty and HDR students from multiple fields of research made this an event to remember.